chriskeating603/ride-buddy/README.md

 - reset form on submit click

 Done
+- format times in table
+- grey out the form while loading instead of just waiting for "invite success" message - actually I need to prioritize this, as this throws a weird status 0 error
+- separate getCurrentUser from navbar load, which means we need to re-render specific portions of the navbar
+    - maybe show the overall navbar on load and then populate the details
+- push this to a server and website
+- update invite link to go to website
 - First text not processing on front end, only on second and subsequent texts
 - buy a web domain
 - send follow up that a slot has been claimed to everyone else